copasi/model_replicator/tests/0013_FitzHughCompartmental/README.md

 # 0013_FitzHughCompartmental

-three replicates of FitzHugh-Nagumo.cps connected by diffusive connections by ODE *y* using a graphviz file
+three replicates of FitzHugh-Nagumo.cps connected by diffusive connections by ODE *x* using a graphviz file

 ## tests